Papers for TOPLAS must be of high quality and must fall within the scope of the journal. The scope of the journal includes, but is not limited to:

 - Submissions should take the form of full papers with appropriate citations.
 In the digital library, you may also include supplemental materials such as implementations, test programs, and source data, if your submission is accepted.

 - Your submission should adhere to the ACM policies on prior publication, including correct citations of your own and other prior work.
 Your submission must include a cover letter documenting where any prior version of the submitted material may have appeared, whether it be a thesis, workshop, conference, or journal publication.
+If your submission is also being submitted for presentation in a conference, this intention should be indicated in the cover letter.

 - Your submission should have ACM Categories and Subject Descriptors and as many of the 16 fixed ACM General Terms as apply.
 Please go to the ACM Computing Classification System for additional information.
 You may also supply any additional keywords and phrases you would like included.